Komalnarayan/Python_allpracticals/README.md

 high level, if data is stored in a sorted manner.
 Sorting is also used to represent data in more readable formats.

+# AUTOMATION

+# WHAT IS AUTOMATION?

+ Automation in Python refers to the process of using Python scripts or programs to automatically execute repetitive tasks without manual intervention.
+Python's simplicity and versatility make it a popular choice for automating various tasks such as file handling, web scraping, data processing, testing, and more.

+# Types of Automation in Python:

+# • File Handling Automation:
+Automating the process of reading, writing, and organizing files.
+Python's built-in libraries such as os, shutil, and pathlib are commonly used.
+Example: Renaming files in bulk, moving files based on conditions.

+# • Web Scraping Automation:
+Extracting data from websites automatically.
+Tools like BeautifulSoup, Scrapy, and Selenium are used for web scraping tasks.
+Example: Collecting product prices from e-commerce websites.

+# •Task Scheduling Automation:
+Automating the scheduling of tasks at regular intervals or specific times using tools like schedule, APScheduler, or the built-in time and datetime modules.
+Example: Sending automated reports or email alerts at predefined times.

+# •Testing Automation:
+Automating the process of running tests on software, APIs, or websites using testing frameworks like unittest, pytest, or selenium.
+Example: Running automated test cases for web applications.

+# •Data Processing Automation:
+Automating the analysis, transformation, and processing of large datasets using libraries like pandas and numpy.
+Example: Automatically cleaning and processing data for reports.

+# •Web Automation:
+Interacting with websites and web applications by automating browser actions using libraries like Selenium.
+Example: Automating form filling or simulating user behavior on websites.

+# •API Automation:
+Automating interactions with web APIs to retrieve or send data using libraries like requests or http.client.
+Example: Automating the retrieval of weather data using a weather API.

+# •GUI Automation:
+Automating desktop applications by simulating keyboard and mouse actions using libraries like PyAutoGUI.
+Example: Automating the movement of the mouse and clicking on UI elements.

+# •Cloud Automation:
+Automating tasks related to cloud infrastructure and services, using libraries like boto3 for AWS, azure-mgmt for Azure, and google-cloud for GCP.
+Example: Automating the deployment of cloud resources or handling cloud storage.